ajgappmark/2014-spring-si-cpsc120/week-8/readme.md

 This exercise should be compiler agnostic -- that is, you should be able to do it in Visual Studio, the Terminal, or any environment you like.

-There is an executable ([for mac](./num2roman), [for windows?
-TODO](.)) built from my solution to this exercise on github.
-Feel free to play with it a bit, and see how it works.

 ### Converting Numbers to Roman Numerals